samanasevana/samanasevanasite/src/content/reflection/00-an-overview-of-the-quality.md

 One of the common reflection for people preparing to go forth is:
 _“The household is cramped and dusty, going forth is open and spacious.
 It’s not easy living in a household to live the holy life completely fulfilled, completely pure, polished like a conch shell.
 What if I were to cut off my hair and beard, wear cloth dyed with tannins, and go forth from the household into homelessness?”
 DN 2_

 In addition, the abandoning of sensual pleasures yields another, even more important quality necessary to the ultimate freedom.
 In abandoning sensual experiences of the five senses, one leaves behind all the agitation that is bred in that movement and attachment.
 The more one succeeds in abandoning the craving for and movement towards sensuality, the more one has an inner sense of contentment, joy, pleasure, and relaxation.
-These qualities naturally tend towards convergence and unification of the psyche.
+These qualities naturally tend towards concentration and unification of the psyche.
 DN 2

 **The Four Noble Truths**
 The four noble truths are the centerpiece of the Buddha’s teaching.
 They are the key to ultimate freedom.
 The whole path is included in the four noble truths.